Parameterized Approximation Algorithms for Bidirected Steiner Network Problems: Runtime lower bounds

 See \autoref{fig:gt} for example of an instance of \gt.
-The reductions of Chen et al.~\cite{chen-hardness} and Marx~\cite{daniel-grid-tiling} together imply that, assuming ETH, the problem of $k\times k$ \gt cannot be solved in time $f(k)\cdot n^{o(k)}$ for any computable function $f$.
-To prove \autoref{thm:lb-scheme-biDSN}, we give a reduction which transforms the problem of $k\times k$ \gt into an instance of \bidsn which has $O(k^2)$ demand pairs and an optimum which is planar.
+Under ETH~\cite{ImpagliazzoP01,ImpagliazzoPZ01}, it was shown by Chen et al.~\cite{chen-hardness} that $k$-\textsc{Clique} does not admit an algorithm running in time $f(k)\cdot n^{o(k)}$ for any computable function $f$.
+There is a simple reduction~\cite[Theorem 14.28]{pc-book} from $k$-\textsc{Clique} to $k\times k$ \gt implying the same runtime lower bound for the latter problem.
+To prove \autoref{thm:lb-scheme-biDSN}, we give a reduction which transforms an instance $\big(k,n,\{S_{i,j}\}_{1\leq i,j\leq k}\big)$ of \gt into an instance $(G^*, \mathcal{D})$ of \bidsnP which has a planar optimum and the number of terminals is $|\mathcal{D}|=O(k^2)$.
 We design two types of gadgets: the \emph{main gadget} and the \emph{secondary gadget}.
 The reduction from \gt represents each cell of the grid with a copy of the main gadget, and each main gadget is surrounded by four secondary gadgets: on the top, right, bottom and left.
-Each of these gadgets are actually copies of the ``uniqueness gadget'' from \autoref{sec:uniqueness-gadget} with $M=k^4$: each secondary gadget is a copy of $U_{n}$ and for each $1\leq i,j\leq k$ the main gadget $M_{i,j}$ (corresponding to the set $S_{i,j}$) is a copy of $U_{|S_{i,j}|}$.
+Each of these gadgets are actually copies of the ``uniqueness gadget'' from \autoref{sec:uniqueness-gadget} with $M=k^4$: each secondary gadget is a copy of $U_{n}$ and for each $1\leq i,j\leq k$ the main gadget $\M_{i,j}$ (corresponding to the set $S_{i,j}$) is a copy of~$U_{|S_{i,j}|}$.
+Since we have many copies of the uniqueness gadget from~\autoref{sec:uniqueness-gadget}, we need some notation to help us distinguish between similar vertices from different copies of the gadgets.
+This will be achieved by using the notation $M_{i,j}(v)$ to represent the vertex $v$ from $U_n$ in the the gadget $M_{i,j}$ which is a copy of the uniqueness gadget $U_{|S_{i,j}|}$: for example, the two source vertices of $M_{i,j}$ are $M_{i,j}(s_1)$ and $M_{i,j}(s_2)$.
 We refer to \autoref{fig:bi-dsn-planar-big-picture} (bird's-eye view) and \autoref{fig:bi-dsn-planar-main-and-4-surrounding} (zoomed-in view) for an illustration of the reduction.